 When to use a mask

-- If you live or work in a group setting (shelter, group home)
+- In a group setting (shelter, group home)

-- If you ride public transportation or use a ride share service
+- On public transportation or in a ride-share service

 - You don’t need a mask to go for a walk, run, or bike ride alone or with someone you live with if and only if you stay at least 6 feet from others.
 Read our blog on top tips for exercising safely at our Parks and Recreation sites.